aquasecurity/tracee/docs/docs/policies/filtering.md

-# Applying filters with Tracee CLI
+# How to filter Events through the Tracee CLI

 This section showcases how to trace events through the Tracee CLI by applying filters.